maysaaa/codeX_SpringBoard/README.md

 #codeX SpringBoard

-Let's get going with Codex it will be an adventure, a challenge, but one boring.
+Let's get going with Codex it will be an adventure and a challenge, but never boring.

 ## Creating an online home